 Started in July 2019, Flexible Milking for Healthier People and Cows is a three-year project, led by DairyNZ and funded by $499,536 from the Sustainable Farming Fund and $306,914 from the DairyNZ levy.

 - Farmers and advisers will have the confidence to adopt, optimise, and support the use of 3-in-2 milking.

 - Enhanced wellbeing (less hours spent working on farm and greater flexibility).

 - Increased economic sustainability of farming businesses using 3-in-2 milking (through people and cow health).

-The first year of the study will focus on learning from farmers already using 3-in-2 strategically – this will help guide development of resources and information.
-A farmlet trial will also be set up at Lincoln University Research Farm, where four scenarios will be tested.
-They include:
+The first year of the study will focus on learning from farmers already using 3-in-2 strategically.
+This will help guide development of resources and information.
+A farmlet trial will also be set up at Lincoln University Research Farm.
+Four milking frequency scenarios will be tested:

 The impact on milk production, body condition, animal behaviour, pasture production and grazing management will be measured.

 Each farmlet will be managed independently, using the same set of decision rules.

 Each farmlet consists of 11 paddocks of 0.75 ha and 29 cows, resulting in a stocking rate of 3.5 cows/ha (estimated comparative stocking rate of 81).

 Each farmlet will receive 150-180 kg N/ha, applied over 7 applications.